pearcej/cppds/_sources/Recursion/ExploringaMaze.rst

 	     # Refer to step two.
 	     maze[startRow][startColumn] = MAZE_TRIED

-	     # 5. Otherwise, check each cardinal direction (North, south, east, and west).
+	     # 5. Otherwise, check each cardinal direction (north, south, east, and west).
 	     # We are checking one space in each direction, thus the plus or minus one below.
 	     found = searchFrom(maze, startRow - 1, startColumn) or \
 		     searchFrom(maze, startRow + 1, startColumn) or \